In this ultimate guide, you'll learn everything there is to know about how to add speaker notes in PowerPoint.

-It’s important to note though while both panes allow you to format your notes, you will not see all of your formatting in both views.
+Just beware that while both panes allow you to format your notes, you will not see the formatting in both views.

-Simply formatting includes things like bold, italics, underlines, bullet points, etc.
+For the Notes Pane view and Presenter View, only simply formatting will display.
+Things like bold, italics, underlines, bullet points, etc.

 Remove All Speaker Notes from PowerPoint

-If you want to remove all of your speaker notes before you share your presentation, you can remove them all using the Inspect Document feature.
+You can remove all of your speaker notes before you share your presentation with someone using the Inspect Document feature.